mrnoisytiger/Inks-and-Pens/content/post/j-herbin-rouge-hematite-review.md

 ![Dry Time](/content/images/reviews/J.%20Herbin/Rouge%20Hematite/Dry%20Time.jpg)
 <br>
 Here is a comparison of this ink with other ink colors around!
-I tried to pick some similar colors in my swab collection found at [Inky Madness](http://inkymadness.tk/).
 The following is a list of the colors used from left to right.
 1. J. Herbin Rouge Hematite (This ink)
 2. Montblanc Corn Poppy Red
 3. Diamine Oxblood